hotaru555/seminar-slides/slide.md

 PRES (Probabilistic Replay with Execution Sketching) is another representative software-only partial record scheme [Park et al. 2009].

-- PRES utilizes a depth-first heuristic algorithm to find a suspect data race that might be responsible for the failure of the last replay trial to reduce the attemps.
+- PRES utilizes a **depth-first heuristic algorithm** to find a suspect data race that might be responsible for the failure of the last replay trial **to reduce the attemps**.

 ---